corda/corda/readme.txt

 that library only contains a relatively small subset of the classes and methods included in the JRE.
 If your application requires features beyond that subset, you may want to tell Avian to use GNU Classpath instead.
+In order for this to work, you must configure Classpath with "--enable-static" and "--with-pic".
+For example:

+ $ cd classpath-0.98
+ $ ./configure --prefix=/usr/local/classpath-0.98 --disable-plugin \
+   --enable-static --with-pic
+ $ make && make install

-To do so, specify the directory where Classpath is installed, e.g.:
+Then, when building Avian, specify the directory where Classpath is installed, e.g.:

+ $ cd ../avian
  $ make clean
  $ make gnu=/usr/local/classpath-0.98